nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 # 4. Habits and Impairment of Spending Choices

-## 4.1 The preference for bringing forward financial rewards and for delaying outlays
+## 4.1 The Preference for Bringing Forward Financial Rewards and for Delaying Outlays

 [Evidence](https://www.thisismoney.co.uk/money/bills/article-2383414/Money-Advice-Service-More-half-adults-struggling-bills-debt.html) suggests that, given the choice, 1/5 of people would prefer to accept less money now as opposed to more money later.

 This preference also means that people prefer to delay payment rather than make them straight away.
 Delaying payments leads to poor decision-making when paying for goods.
 A perfect example of this is paying monthly instalments on car insurance as opposed to in full.
 Given that the interest rate charged is high, you end up paying a significant amount more monthly.

-## 4.2 The preference for simplicity over best value
+## 4.2 The Preference for Simplicity Over Best Value

 **Case Study**